Steam (service): Steam Greenlight

 Valve announced Steam Greenlight to streamline game addition to the service in July 2012 and released the following month.
 Through Greenlight, Steam users would choose which games were added to the service.
 Developers were able to submit information about their games, as well as early builds or beta versions, for consideration by users.
-Users would pledge support for these games, and Valve would help to make top-pledged games available on the Steam service.
-In response to complaints during its first week that finding games to support was made difficult by a flood of inappropriate or false submissions, Valve required developers to pay US$100 to list a game on the service to reduce illegitimate submissions.
+Users would pledge support for these games, and Valve would make top-pledged games available on Steam.
+In response to complaints during its first week that finding games to support was made difficult by a flood of inappropriate or false submissions, Valve required developers to pay US$100 to list a game on the service.
 Those fees were donated to the charity Child's Play.
 This fee was met with some concern from smaller developers, who often are already working in a deficit and may not have the money to cover such fees.
 A later modification allowed developers to put conceptual ideas on the Greenlight service to garner interest in potential projects free-of-charge; votes from such projects are visible only to the developer.
 Valve also allowed non-gaming software to be voted onto the service through Greenlight.

 The initial process offered by Greenlight was panned by developers because while they favored the concept, the rate of games that were eventually approved were small.
-Valve acknowledged that this was a problem and believed it could be improved upon.
 In January 2013, Newell stated that Valve recognized that its role in Greenlight was perceived as a bottleneck, something the company was planning to eliminate in the future through an open marketplace infrastructure.
-On the eve of Greenlight's first anniversary, Valve simultaneously approved 100 games through the Greenlight process to demonstrate this change of direction.
-While the Greenlight service had helped to bring more and varied games onto Steam without excessive bureaucracy, it also led to an excessively large number of games on the service that make it difficult for a single one to stand out.
-By 2014, Valve had discussed plans to phase out Greenlight in favor of providing developers with easier means to put their games onto Steam.
+On the eve of Greenlight's first anniversary, Valve simultaneously approved 100 games to demonstrate this change of direction.